youdar/test_mkdocs/docs/index.md

 * `mkdocs -h` - Print help message and exit.

 * `mkdocs gh-deploy` - push to GitHub
-  It takes a little time after deploying for the live pages to show the new changes
+  It takes a little time after deploying for the live pages to show the new changes.
+  You need to run this after everytime chandes to the documentations are made

 ## Project layout